A quick overview of the things that you must do in June on the MO.

 - Do unto others…Be Polite and give anglers room.
 The walk/wade gang got there by foot.
 Give them a wide berth if you are in a boat.
 Don’t assume that they are not fishing if they are standing on the bank.
 Go way around and give them some room.
 And do the same with boat anglers.
 Give them some room.
 Big river.
 Let’s not bump into big river problems.

 - Big Brown Trout Love PMD’s.
 Cripples and spinners are the two stages that big brown trout eat.
 Find that bank sipper and make the cast.
 First cast is the best cast.
 Make practice casts next to the fish before presenting to him.
 The goal is to catch the trout, not to see how fast you can put him down.
 There is no rush when casting a fly at rising trout.
 The feller who catches the fish wins.
 Not the feller who can do it the quickest.
 Don’t blow your load before the action begins.
 I see it all the time.
 There is no rush.
 Make a plan and catch the trout.
 Do not see how fast you can put it down.

 June is a fantastic month.
 June and October are the two I love the most.
 How about you?
 Which month(s) do you love?
 I love to dry fly fish and June is one month when you can catch some bigger trout on a dry fly.
 The techy sight fishing stuff gets me worked up for sure.

 If you need anything trout related here fishing the Mo let us know.
-We have the best in guides, gear from Sage, RIO, Abel, SIMMS, Hatch, Airflo, SA, Howler Bros, stuffed fly bins, galvan, Orvis, G. Loomis, Epic Fly Rods, Nautilus Reels, Costa, Smith, Fisherman Eyewear, Suncloud, Just Add Vise Tying Kits, Adipose Boat rentals, rental waders by SIMMS, rental fly rods, and much more!
+We have the best in guides, gear from Sage, RIO, Abel, SIMMS, Hatch, Airflo, SA, Howler Bros, stuffed fly bins, Galvan, Orvis, G. Loomis, Costa, Smith, Fisherman Eyewear, Suncloud, Just Add Vise Tying Kits, Adipose Boat rentals, rental waders by SIMMS, rental fly rods, and much more!